Notes on Gravitational Physics

 The lack of rigidity of the rod is required to resolve the paradox, and the lack of rigidity is implied by causality: The left end of the rod does not change its speed until information from the collision has traveled from right to left across the rod. \\

 {\em Exercise}: (Lightman, Press, Price, Teukolsky \# 1.24 \cite{lppt})

 Two giant frogs are captured, imprisoned in a large metal cylinder, and placed on an airplane.
-While in flight, the storage door accidently opens and the cylinder containing the frogs falls out.
+While in flight, the storage door accidentally opens and the cylinder containing the frogs falls out.
 Sensing something amiss, the frogs decide to try to break out.
 Centering themselves in the cylinder, they push off from each other and slam simultaneously into the ends of the cylinder.
 They instantly push off from the ends and shoot across the cylinder past each other into the opposite ends.
 This continues until the cylinder hits the ground.
-Consider how this looks from some other interial frame falling at another speed.
+Consider how this looks from some other inertial frame falling at another speed.
 In this frame the frogs do \textit{not} hit the ends of the cylinder simultaneously, so the cylinder jerks back and forth about its mean speed $v$.
 The cylinder, however, was at rest in one inertial frame.
 Does that mean that one inertial frame can jerk back and forth with respect to another?\\

-We have derived the usual results of special relativity, time dilation and length contraction, from the Minkowski metric.
-This is the reverse of the usual historical presentation, in which time dilation and length contraction are inferred from observer independence of the speed of light and are then used to obtain the metric.
-The next section, starting on the next page, is a supplement for readers who are not familiar with these standard arguments.
-If the standard presentation is familiar to you, skip to Sect.~\ref{s:tensors} on tensors and vector spaces.
+As mentioned earlier, the next section is a supplement for readers who are not familiar with the path leading from the observer independence of the speed of light to the Minkowski metric.
+If the argument is familiar to you, skip to Sect.~\ref{s:tensors} on tensors and vector spaces.
 Later results will not refer to this supplementary section.

 \begin{subappendices}